The Prophet's Scroll

 · Spent last days as a judge (1 Samuel 7:15; 19:18-24; 25:1)

-Precious in God's sight!
+Precious in G-d's sight!

 Since thou were precious in my sight, thou hast been honorable, and I have loved thee: therefore will I give men for thee, and people for thy life.
 (Isaiah 43:4)